mariascrs/mariascrs.github.io/_posts/2021-11-16-supersolver.md

 ## Determining the Concrete Complexity of Delfs-Galbraith

-In this paper, one of our contributions is an optimised implementation of the Delfs-Galbraith algorithm, called **Solver**.
+One of our contributions is an optimised implementation of the Delfs-Galbraith algorithm, called **Solver**.
 This allows us to remove the $\tilde{O}$'s above and determine the concrete complexity of this algorithm.

 In the paper, we focus on the optimisation and complexity of the bottleneck step: finding subfield curves (step 1 above).
 These optimisations are as follows.